SatoMichi/Mahjong_in_Python/README.md

 Added function to judge Ron, which is in judgeRon.py

 **2020/05/13**
-Added "hand2Array" function to Pai.py for representing hand with 4x34 array list
+  *Added "hand2Array" function to Pai.py for representing hand with 4x34 array list *Added GameMaster class
+Sato